 Lex Morgan Lancaster (they/them) works at the intersections of queer and trans theories and contemporary art practices.
 Cultivating a queer-trans formalism, their research centers artworks that refuse transparent representation and work instead through volatile materiality and embodied encounter to generate queer, trans, anti-racist, and crip tactics.

-Lancaster's scholarship is published most notably in ASAP/Journal, Discourse: Journal for Theoretical Studies in Media and Culture, and Texte Zur Kunst, and their book, Dragging Away: Queer Abstraction in Contemporary Art, was published by Duke University Press in 2022.
+Lancaster's scholarship is published in Art Journal, ASAP/Journal, Discourse: Journal for Theoretical Studies in Media and Culture, and Texte Zur Kunst, and their book, Dragging Away: Queer Abstraction in Contemporary Art, was published by Duke University Press in 2022.

 Lancaster is Assistant Professor of the History and Theory of Art, Faculty of Humanities and Social Science at The Cooper Union for the Advancement of Science and Art.
 They received their PhD in art history and visual culture studies from the University of Wisconsin-Madison.